jmert/matlab/gripes.md

 ```

 non-trivial anonoymous functions are only used because...

-- Proper functions cannot be created at the REPL.
-Instead, you **must** create
-a file somewhere in the PATH to have anything that encapsulates more than a
-single expression.

 - Lack of keyword arguments leads to the "key-value" convention used in many
 functions, but it conflates keys with strings.
 This makes common constructs